DrBeef/Lambda1VR/README.md

 - (optional) Copy the contents of the valve_hd folder into the valve folder now on your Quest (this gives you some nicer models)

+## Save Games File

+Save game files are stored on the internal memory of your quest in the xash/valve folder.
+This means that if you uninstall/reinstall Lambda1VR all the saves are retained.
+If you change headset just make sure you copy {quest}/xash/valve/save to the new Quest.

 ## Controls